ak4721269/Rag-based-AI-chatbot-using-springboot/README.md

 Ensure you have the following installed:
 - Java 17 or later
 - Maven 3.x
-- PostgreSQL / Pinecone (if using a vector database)
 - OpenAI API Key (or equivalent LLM provider key)

 ### Steps to Run